enspirit/monolens/README.md

-core.dig          - Extract from the input value (object or array) using a path. core.chain        - Applies a chain of lenses to an input value core.mapping      - Converts the input value via a key:value mapping
+core.dig          - Extract from the input value (object or array) using a path. core.chain        - Applies a chain of lenses to an input value core.mapping      - Converts the input value via a key:value mapping core.literal      - Returns a constant value takens as lens definition

 str.strip         - Remove leading and trailing spaces of an input string str.split         - Splits the input string as an array